raysas/wheat-seq-annotation/readme.md

 # Final annotation

-Gene 1 of Augustus (predicted protein) which has a length of 707aa has shown to perfectly align with a subject of the protein **Anaphase-promoting complex subunit 11** which also has the same length, so this is our first final annotated gene, with positions as reported by AUGUSTUS:
+Gene 1 of Augustus (predicted protein) which has a length of 707aa has shown to perfectly align with a subject of the protein **"Anaphase-promoting complex subunit 11"** which also has the same length, so this is our first final annotated gene, with positions as reported by AUGUSTUS:

 | Feature        | Start   | End     |
 |----------------|---------|---------|